Tag Archives: Jim Campbell

 Book Review: The Last Book You’ll Ever Read, by Cullen Bunn

 I accepted a review copy of The Last Book You’ll Ever Read through Rockstar Book Tours.
-It’s by Cullen Bunn (author), Leila Leiz (Illustrations), Giada Marchisio (Colorist), Jim Campbell (Letterer).
+It’s by Cullen Bunn (author), Leila Leiz (Illustrations), Giada Marchisio (Colorist), and Jim Campbell (Letterer).
 The book was also spotlighted over on Sadie’s Spotlight.
 So, you can hop over there for an interview and a chance to win a copy of the book for yourself.

 Read this book at your own peril.